Lithium from a saltpan

 The false colour infrared satellite images in the map above show vegetation in red.
 In this barren environment only small patches of vegetation along the eastern rim of the salt flat can be seen.
 The region is home to the Andean flamingos that suffer from the deterioration of their habitat by the mining activities.

-- Satellite Map: now activate the satellite image from 1990.
+- Now activate the satellite image from 1990 and zoom in.
 What has changed?
-What is the source of the line raster crossing the salt pan?
+What could be the source of the line raster crossing the salt pan?

 - Now activate the satellite image from 2020 and compare.
 Using the scale bar, try to estimate the extension of the saltpans used to produce lithium.
 Are there significant changes in the areas around the saltpans, too?

 - Find the most recent Sentinel-2 data covering the case study area.

 - Compare the extent of the evaporation ponds with that in the latest satellite image in the case study.
 Can you detect changes?
 Which reasons can you imagine?